oroinc/OroCRMTaskBundle/Resources/doc/api/task.md

 #### get_subresource

-Retrieve status records configured for a specific task record
+Retrieve status records configured for a specific task record.

 #### get_relationship

-Retrieve the ID of the status record configured for a specific task record
+Retrieve the ID of the status record configured for a specific task record.

 #### update_relationship

-Replace the status record configured for a specific task record
+Replace the status record configured for a specific task record.

 {@request:json_api}
 Example: